- Is it Difficult to Weld Cast Iron?

 Preheating the cast iron before you weld will slow the weld’s cooling rate together with the surrounding area.

 If possible, try heating the entire casting.
 Preheat temperatures will range from 500-1200°F. However, it is important not to heat past 1400°F as that is the critical temperature range.
-Any preheating needs to be uniformly and slowly.
+Any preheating needs to be done uniformly and slowly.

 When hot enough, then preheating will not be possible.
 You can consider using a low-temperature welding process together with a low melting point welding wire or rods.